Juventus complete €18.5m permanent move for USMNT star McKennie | Goal.com

 In all, McKennie has made 14 starts, plus seven substitute appearances, in Serie A, scoring four goals and claiming two assists.

-He has also made six appearances in the Champions League, scoring one goal - a stunning scissor-kick volley in a 3-0 win against Barcelona in the group stages at Camp Nou.
+He has also made six appearances in the Champions League, scoring one goal - a stunning scissor-kick volley in a 3-0 win against Barcelona in the group stage at Camp Nou.

 The Goal view | Romeo Agresti | Juventus correspondent